zuplo/docs/policies/auth0-jwt-auth-inbound/doc.md

    Variables** section in the <SettingsTabIcon /> **Settings** tab.

 2. Click **Add new Variable** and enter the name `AUTH0_DOMAIN` in the name field.
-Set the value to
+Set the value to your Auth0 domain.

 3. Click **Add new Variable** again and enter the name `AUTH0_AUDIENCE` in the name field.
 Set the value to the **identifier** URI you used when creating